devplayer0/fyp/report.md

 Submitty-compatible output.
 These could be arranged in many configurations, each with specific options such as the value of test data to use.

-There are a number of possible design patterns that could fulfill this idea.
+There are a number of possible design patterns that could fulfil this idea.
 One might be to follow gem5's Python configuration philosophy - write a script which instantiates and wires up the whole system.
 However, since assignments will likely follow a similar set up and pattern of performing one action and